- Floris established in London by Juan Famenias Floris.

 - Max Factor buys Sales Builders, Inc., the distributors of Max Factor in the U.S.; opens branches in Australia, South Africa, Argentina and Brazil.

 - National Industries, Inc. becomes Helene Curtis Industries, Inc.

-- Vicks Chemical Company purchases Sofskin Co.
+- Vick Chemical Company purchases the Sofskin Company.

 - Colgate-Palmolive-Peet acquires Kay Daumit, Inc. (makers of Lustre Creme shampoo).

 - Dorothy Gray takes over the American distribution of Suzy Perfumes.

 - Estée Lauder establishes its first department store account with Saks, New York City.

 - Eylure Cosmetics established by David and Eric Aylott (U.K.).

 - Guerlain opens a factory in Courbevoie to replace the one at Bécon-les-Bruyères destroyed in the war.

 - Harriet Hubbard Ayer acquired by Lever Brothers, the American arm of Unilever.